matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 65) Options to share files between Cloud Build steps?
 Answer: Use '/workspace' folder.

-66) SRE - Best Practices.
+66) SRE - Best Practices?
 Answer: Handling Excess load: load shedding, reduced Quality of Service.
 Avoid cascading failures: Plan to avoid thrashing.
 Penetration Testing (Ethical Hacking).
 Load Testing.
 Resilience Testing - "How does an app behaves under stress?".
 Resilience - "Ability of system to provide acceptable behavior even when one or more parts of the system fails".
 Approaches: Chaos Testing, Add huge stress on one of the layer, Include network in your testing, DIRT (Disaster Recovery testing in Google).

-67) Error budgets - SRE Metrics.
+67) Error budgets - SRE Metrics?
 Answer: 100% - SLO.
 How well is a team meeting their reliability objectives?
 Used to manage development velocity.

-68) Service Level Agreement (SLA).
+68) Service Level Agreement (SLA)?
 Answer: SLO plus consequences (contract).
 What is the consequence of NOT meeting an SLO?
 (Defined in contract).
 Have stricter internal SLOs than external SLAs.

 69) Your microservices are going to be deployed to GKE.
-You want to give each microservice specific access to Google Cloud resources.
+You want to give each microservice specific access to Google Cloud resources?
 Answer: Workload Identity.

 70) Kubernetes Security Best Practices?